frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise8.md

 ### Part Studio Instructions

-**Navigate to the "Exercise #XX Part Studio" tab** in your copied document and **follow the instructions in the slides** to complete the part studio for this exercise.
+**Navigate to the "Exercise #8 Part Studio" tab** in your copied document and **refer to the solution document** to complete the part studio for this exercise.
+The **following instruction slides** only provide a general outline and some key details.

 <!-- Slideshow container -->
 <div class="slideshow-container">